Kanishka Casket

 The Kanishka casket or Kanishka reliquary, is a Buddhist reliquary made in gilded copper, and dated to the first year of the reign of the Kushan emperor Kanishka, in 127 CE.
 It is now in the Peshawar Museum in the historic city of Peshawar, Pakistan.

 History and description

 It was discovered in a deposit chamber under the monumental Kanishka stupa (described by Chinese pilgrims in the 7th century as the tallest stupa in all India), during the archeological excavations in 1908-1909 in Shah-ji-Dheri on the outskirts of Peshawar.
 It is said to have contained three bone fragments of the Buddha, which were forwarded to Burma by the British following the excavation, where they still remain.
+The reception and subsequent display of the relics was organized by the Burmese hermit U Khandi.

 The casket is today at the Peshawar Museum, and a copy is in the British Museum.
 The casket is dedicated in Kharoshthi.
 The inscription reads: